MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 > - Create an Azure AI Search index
 > - Configure access for the Azure AI Studio and Azure AI Search resources

+If you've completed other tutorials or quickstarts, you might have already created some of the resources needed for this tutorial.
+If you have, feel free to skip some of the steps here.
+But make sure to complete the sections where you configure access for resources.

 This tutorial is part one of a three-part tutorial.

 ## Prerequisites